-B. Maintenance of the pH/ORP Sensor (6P)
+B. Maintenance of the pH/ORP Sensor (6Psi)

-The sensor well must be kept wet with a solution.
-Before replacing the rubber cap, rinse and fill the sensor well with Myron L® pH Storage Solution.
-If unavailable, use an almost saturated KCl solution, pH 4 buffer or a saturated solution of table salt and tap water (ref. pH and ORP Practices, pg.
+The sensor well must be kept wet with a saline solution.
+Before replacing the rubber cap, rinse and fill the sensor well with Myron L® pH Sensor Storage Solution.
+If unavailable, use an almost saturated KCl solution, pH 4 buffer or a saturated solution of table salt and tap water (ref. pH and ORP Practices to Maintain Calibration, pg.
 20).
 NEVER USE DISTILLED WATER.